Faculty Spotlight - Denise McNew

 In her free time, she enjoys almost anything outdoors––including hiking, running, camping, kayaking, and gardening.
 She has seven grandsons, ages 2-14, and another grandbaby on the way.

-Denise’s dedication to her students and colleagues at HCC is greatly appreciated, and we are proud to recognize her as this month’s Faculty Spotlight.
+Denise’s dedication to her students and colleagues at Harford is greatly appreciated, and we are proud to recognize her as this month’s Faculty Spotlight.
 Congratulations, Denise!